-The Norwegian management company is subject to taxation in Norway and the subsidiary in Singapore, DHT Ship Management (Singapore) Pte.
-Ltd. is subject to taxation in Singapore.
+The Norwegian management company, DHT Management AS, is subject to taxation in Norway and the companies in Singapore, DHT Ship Management (Singapore) Pte.
+Ltd., DHT Chartering (Singapore) Pte.
+Ltd. and DHT Management Pte.
+Ltd., are subject to taxation in Singapore.